Kim Novak: 1958–1965: Career decline and other ventures

 Novak again worked with Stewart in Richard Quine's Bell, Book and Candle (also 1958), a comedy tale of modern-day witchcraft also starring Jack Lemmon and Ernie Kovacs that proved to be a box-office success.
 She then starred opposite Fredric March in the acclaimed romantic drama Middle of the Night (1959), which she has described as not only her favorite of her films, but also cites her performance in the film as her best.

 Novak starred opposite Kirk Douglas in the romantic drama Strangers When We Meet (1960), which drew mixed reviews but was a success financially.
 Richard Quine was the director, as well as her fiancé at the time.
-The studio planned to give them the house that was built as part of the story line during the filming as a wedding gift, but their wedding never occurred.
+The studio planned to give them the house that was built as part of the storyline during the filming as a wedding gift, but their wedding never occurred.
 Instead, during the last film that Quine and she made together, the British mystery/comedy The Notorious Landlady (1962) with Jack Lemmon and Fred Astaire, she discovered and purchased her future home by the sea near Big Sur in central California.
-It became her retreat and emotional salvation after leaving Hollywood.
+It became her retreat and sanctuary after leaving Hollywood.

-She made an independent five-picture deal, with producer Martin Ransohoff and Filmways Pictures to co-produce, but it proved to be a bad choice owing to clashes with personalities over scripts.
+Novak made an independent five-picture deal, with producer Martin Ransohoff and Filmways Pictures to co-produce, but it proved to be a bad choice owing to clashes with personalities over scripts.
 Their first endeavor, the comedy Boys' Night Out (1962), was unsuccessful.
 After her Hollywood house survived the big Bel Air Fire of 1961, it was finally lost a few years later when it was swept away with most of her belongings in a mudslide in 1966.
 During the interim, she made W. Somerset Maugham's drama Of Human Bondage (1964) with Laurence Harvey in Ireland.
 This third film adaptation of the famous story went over schedule and budget, and it also failed.